-Fund name Brief description of fund, its investment objectives, and risk indicator Estimated annual fund charges (p.a. of the investment option's net asset value, including estimated in-fund costs) Current From 1 April 2024 Growth Fund The Growth Fund target asset allocations are 70% in growth assets and 30% in income assets.
+Fund name Brief description of fund, its investment objectives, and risk indicator Estimated annual fund charges (p.a. of the investment option's net asset value, including estimated in-fund costs) Growth Fund The Growth Fund target asset allocations are 70% in growth assets and 30% in income assets.
 Its objective is to achieve positive real returns over the medium to long term, while managing volatility through diversification of the Fund's assets.
-Risk indicator1 Potentially lower returns Potentially higher returns 1 2 3 4 5 6 7 Higher risk 0.38% 0.36% Balanced Fund The Balanced Fund target asset allocations are 50% in growth assets and 50% in income assets.
-Its objective is to reduce the likelihood of negative returns over the short to medium term, while still providing a reasonable opportunity for positive real returns over the longer term.
-Risk indicator Potentially lower returns Potentially higher returns A C C C C C C C C C 0.38% 0.36% Conservative Fund The Conservative Fund target asset allocations are 20% in growth assets and 80% in income assets.
+Risk indicator1 ■ Potentially lower returns Potentially higher returns ▶ 1 2 3 4 5 6 7 ■ Lower risk Higher risk ▶ 0.333% Balanced Fund The Balanced Fund target asset allocations are 50% in growth assets and 50% in income assets.
+Its objective is to achieve positive real returns over the medium to long term through investment in a balanced mix of growth and income assets.
+Risk indicator1 ■ Potentially lower returns Potentially higher returns ▶ 1 2 3 4 5 6 7 ■ Lower risk Higher risk ▶ 0.333% Conservative Fund The Conservative Fund target asset allocations are 20% in growth assets and 80% in income assets.
 Its objective is to reduce the likelihood of negative returns over the short term, while still providing an opportunity for positive real returns over the longer term.
-Risk indicator1 Image: Potentially lower returns Potentially higher returns 1 2 3 4 5 6 7 Image: Potentially lower risk Higher risk Higher risk Higher risk 0.37% 0.35%
+Risk indicator1 ■ Potentially lower returns Potentially higher returns ▶ 1 2 3 4 5 6 7 ■ Lower risk Higher risk ▶ 0.333%

-Fund name Brief description of fund, its investment objectives, and risk indicator Estimated annual fund charges (p.a. of the investment option's net asset value, including estimated in-fund costs) Current From 1 April 2024 Automatic Fund The Automatic Fund is a life cycle investment option.
+Fund name Brief description of fund, its investment objectives, and risk indicator Estimated annual fund charges (p.a. of the investment option's net asset value, including estimated in-fund costs) Automatic Fund The Automatic Fund is a life cycle investment option.
 Each month, between the ages of 20 and 80, the Automatic Fund will automatically and smoothly change a member's target investments to a more conservative mix.
-Its objective is to achieve the optimum long term outcome by accepting a higher investment risk and return volatility in the early stages of a member's working life as a trade-off for potentially higher returns.
-Risk indicators Age 20: Potentially lower returns Potentially higher returns ▶ 1 2 3 4 5 6 7 I Lower risk Higher risk ▶ 0.38% 0.36% Age 40: Potentially lower returns Potentially higher returns ▶ 1 2 3 4 5 6 7 I Lower risk Higher risk ▶ 0.38% 0.36% Age 60: Potentially lower returns Potentially higher returns ► 1 2 3 4 5 6 7 I 2 3 4 5 6 7 I Lower risk Higher risk Higher risk 0.38% 0.36% Age 80: Potentially higher returns Potentially higher returns 1 2 3 4 5 6 7 I 2 3 4 5 6 7 I Lower risk Higher risk Higher risk 0.37% 0.35% See page 12 for more information about the asset mix at each age.
+Its objective is to try to achieve an appropriate long term outcome for investors by accepting a higher investment risk and return volatility in the early stages of a member's working life as a trade-off for potentially higher returns.
+Risk indicators1 Age 20: Potentially lower returns 1 2 3 4 5 6 7 Lower risk Potentially higher returns Higher risk 0.333% Age 40: 0.333% Age 60: Potentially lower returns Potentially higher returns 1 2 3 4 5 6 7 In the problem of the proble 0.333% Age 80: Potentially lower returns Potentially higher returns 1 2 3 4 5 6 7 Higher risk See page 12 for more information about the asset mix at each age.
+0.333%

-&lt;sup>1 See page 13 for more information about how the risk indicators have been calculated.
+1 See page 13 for more information about how the risk indicators have been calculated.